FePhyFoFum/quartetsampling/doc/intro.rst

 How do I cite this program?
 ===========================
 James B Pease, Joseph W Brown, Joseph F Walker, Cody E Hinchliff, Stephen A Smith.
 2018.
 Quartet Sampling distinguishes lack of support from conflicting support in the green plant tree of life.
-American Journal of Botany. doi:10.1002/ajb2.1016
+American Journal of Botany.
+105(3): 385–403. doi:10.1002/ajb2.1016

 Please also include the URL <https://www.github.com/fephyfofum/quartetsampling> in your methods section where the program is referenced.

+***Please also be sure to cite RAxML-ng, RAxML, PAUP, or IQ-TREE*** depending on which engine you use (the default is RAxML-ng).

 Installation
 ============